mantoni/eslint_d.js/README.md

 ## Which versions of eslint are supported?

-As of `v7.2.0`, you can use `eslint_d` with multiple projects depending on different versions of eslint.
-Supported versions are 4.0+, 5.0+, 6.0+ and 7.0+.
+You can use `eslint_d` with multiple projects depending on different versions of eslint.
+If no local eslint is found, `eslint_d` falls back to the eslint version that ships with `eslint_d`.

 ## Commands